-SaaS businesses can take many forms but keys to them are software services that often take a subscription model.
+SaaS businesses can take many forms but at their core, they are software services that you pay a recurring fee for..
 Some require an online connection at all times while that’s not necessary for some others.

-While SaaS businesses that size are top of the crop, there are many examples of small to mid-sized SaaS businesses that are very profitable for their owners/investors.
+While most people know the names of the businesses above, there are many examples of microto mid-sized SaaS businesses that are very profitable for their owners/investors.

 Why Invest in a SaaS Business?

 There are multiple reasons why a SaaS business might be a great investment.
-A SaaS business that is doing well must already have at least one great product, have already identified a market to serve, and that means a built-in customer base.
+A SaaS business that is doing well must already have at least one great product, have already identified a market to serve, and has a built-in customer base.